 In Isaiah 38:8 and in the parallel passage in 2 Kings 20:11 God tells us: "Behold, I will bring again the shadow of the DEGREES, which is gone down in the SUN DIAL of Ahaz, ten DEGREES backward".

 The reading of the SUN DIAL, or dial, of Ahaz going back ten DEGREES is the reading of the Latin Vulgate 405 A.D. - "descenderat in horologio Ahaz in sole retrorsum decem lineis", Wycliffe 1395 - "bi which it yede doun in the orologie of Achas, in the sunne, to turne ayen backward bi ten lynes."
 Coverdale 1535, the Bishops' Bible 1568, the Douay-Rheims 1582, the Geneva Bible 1587, the King James Bible 1611, Webster's 1833, the Lesser O.T.
-1853, Noyes Translation 1869, Darby 1870, the 1917 JPS (Jewish Publication Society) - "I will cause the shadow of the dial, which is gone down on the sun-dial of Ahaz, to return backward ten degrees.", the Complete Jewish Bible, the World English Bible, the ASV 1901 (the predecessor of the NASB), Lamsa's translation of the Syriac Peshitta - "on the sundial of Ahaz your father, ten degrees backward.", the Douay 1950, The New Berkeley Version in Modern English 1969, the NKJV 1982, the RSV 1952, the NRSV 1989, ESV.
-2001, the Message 2002, the New Heart English Bible 2010, the Scriptures 1998, the New Living Translation 2007 - "the sundial of Ahaz!", the Knox Bible 2012, the Orthodox Jewish Bible 2011, International Standard Version 2012 and the Third Millenium Bible 1998.
+1853, Noyes Translation 1869, Darby 1870, The Ancient Hebrew Bible 1907, the 1917 JPS (Jewish Publication Society) - "I will cause the shadow of the dial, which is gone down on the sun-dial of Ahaz, to return backward ten degrees.", the Complete Jewish Bible 1998, the World English Bible 2000, the ASV 1901 (the predecessor of the NASB), Lamsa's 1933 translation of the Syriac Peshitta - "on the sundial of Ahaz your father, ten degrees backward.", the Douay 1950, The New Berkeley Version in Modern English 1969, the NKJV 1982, the RSV 1952, the NRSV 1989, the Message 2002, the New Heart English Bible 2010, The Koster the Scriptures 1998, God's First Truth 1999, the New Living Translation 2007 - "the sundial of Ahaz!", The Hebrew Transliteration Bible 2010, New European Bible 2010 -"sun dial of Ahaz", the Knox Bible 2012, the Orthodox Jewish Bible 2011, International Standard Version 2012 and the Third Millennium Bible 1998.

 Among foreign language bibles that read "the sun dial of Ahaz" are the Italian Diodati - "nell’orologio dal sole di Achaz", the French Martin 1744 - "des degrés par lesquels elle est descendue au cadran d'Achaz", the Portuguese Almeida Actualizada - "graus a sombra no relógio de Acaz" Luther's German Bible 1545 - "Sonnenzeiger des Ahas" and the 2000 German Schlachter Bible - "der Sonnenuhr des Ahas", the Danish Bible - "Solen på Akaz's Solur, ti Streger!", the Dutch Staten Vertaling Bible - "van Achaz' zonnewijzer", the Norwegian Det Norsk Bibelelskap 1930 - "solen på Akas' solskive", the Spanish Reina Valera 1569, 1909, 1960, 1995 - "en el reloj de Acaz" and the Contemporánea 2011 - "Yo haré que en el reloj de sol de Ajaz la sombra retroceda los diez grados que ya ha bajado." and the Modern Greek translation - "κατεβη εις το ηλιακον ωρολογιον του Αχαζ."